The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ## Damage

 At level 82, Misery becomes neutral to Glare III.
 You will no longer have to use Lillies during a fight; it's still a damage gain to use it during downtime or for trash with more than one enemy.
 Glare and Holy get upgraded; your damage priority when it comes to Holy and Glare doesn't change from level 72.

+# Levels 91-100

+## New Abilities

+* *Glare IV (level 92)*: Single target damage (GCD)
+* *Enhanced Swiftcast (level 94)*: Reduces recast of swiftcast (trait)
+* *White Mage Mastery (level 94)*: Potency increase for Dia, Afflatus Misery, and Glare III (trait)
+* *Medica II -> Medica III (level 96)*: AoE Heal (GCD)
+* *Enahnced Tetragrammation (level 98)*: gains one charge of Tetragrammaton (trait)
+* *Divine Caress (level 100)*: AoE Shield and heal over time (oGCD)

+## Healing

+When you reach level 96 your aoe heal Medica II gets upgraded to Medica III upgrading the regency potency from 150p(750p total) to 175p(875p total).
+This makes Medica III even better over Medica I with just one regen tick.

+At 98 you gain another Tetragram allowing you to become even better at keeping a tank alive or giving single target heals out to lower hp dps who may miss a heal or not have enough hp for incoming damage.

+At level 100 you gain Enahanced Temperance, when pressing temperance you gain access to Divine Caress an aoe 400p shield and 200p(1000p total) heal over time ogcd.
+Divine Caress has a 30 second activation time from pressing temperance so feel free to stagger Caress from Temperance to cover more mechanics.
+This is insanely good in both prog and reclears make great use of this.

+Swiftcast also becomes a 40 second CD at level 94, in reality you are just able to Swiftcast raise more often.

+## Damage

+WHM is able to activate Glare IV after using Presence of Mind, this is a high damaging GCD that is also instant cast and cost no mana.
+Try to keep this in raid buffs and if you can keep this in raid buffs and use it for movement that is all the better.

+at level 94 WHM gains increased potency to Dia, Afflatus Misery, and Glare III.
+This just keeps everything about the same holy is still only a gain on 3+ targets.